 Tooth problems hurt but a wisdom tooth problem really hurts.
 These extra teeth in the back of your mouth are most notable for causing tons of problems for people of all ages.
 Both adults and children usually have them taken out before this happens; however, many others don’t.
 In this case, wisdom teeth can often become impacted, meaning that they do not come out at the time adult teeth should.
-This can lead to a whole host of problems from pain to tooth decay and more which is why many dentists recommend wisdom tooth extraction.
+This can lead to a whole host of problems from pain to tooth decay and more which is why many general dentists in Waukegan, IL, recommend wisdom tooth extraction.
 If you’re considering wisdom tooth extraction, here are four things to do before and after impacted tooth treatment.

 Book an Appointment for Impacted Tooth Treatment